korovod/datastates/README.md

-# DataStates-nanotron
+# DataStates

-Efficient asynchronous checkpointing engine for Nanotron.
+Efficient asynchronous checkpointing engine.

 For a detailed description about design principles, implementation, and performance evaluation against state-of-the-art checkpointing engines, please refer to the [HPDC'24 paper](https://hal.science/hal-04614247).